Preachers Are All Different! Scott Pauley

 No two people are the same, and no two preachers are either.
 The gifts and callings of God are unique in the life of every one of His servants.
 It is a beautiful revelation of the wisdom of God and a reminder that He can use others who are not exactly like us.

-Over the last few weeks I have had the privilege to preach in a number of preacher’s fellowships.
-As I spend time with ministers of all ages and personalities I am reminded that the common denominator is not us but the Christ in us.
+In my travels, I have had the privilege to preach in many preachers’ fellowships.
+As I spend time with ministers of all ages and personalities, I am reminded that the common denominator is not us but the Christ in us.

 Who then is Paul, and who is Apollos, but ministers by whom ye believed, even as the Lord gave to every man?…Therefore let no man glory in men.
 For all things are yours; Whether Paul, or Apollos, or Cephas, or the world, or life, or death, or things present, or thing to come; all are yours; And ye are Christ’s; and Christ is God’s (1 Corinthians 3:5, 21-23).